plandes/zenpybuild/README.md

-# Inspect and iterate on git tags.
+# Inspect and iterate on git tags and invoke setup utils.

 [![Travis CI Build Status][travis-badge]][travis-link]

 Inspect and iterate on git tags.
-This manages tags in a git repository.
+This manages tags in a git repository and invokes setup utils.
+This is used in the [zen build setup] as well.

 ## Obtaining